SPH73/uk-ge-results-dashboard-blog/README.md

   crossfilter.js(https://square.github.io/crossfilter/) for multidemsional data filtering.
 Crossfilter is a JavaScript library for exploring large multivariate datasets in the browser.
   [\* DC.js](https://dc-js.github.io/dc.js/docs/html/index.html) for creating the interactive dashboard. dc.js is a javascript charting library with native crossfilter support, allowing highly efficient exploration on large multi-dimensional datasets (inspired by crossfilter's demo).
 It leverages d3 to render charts in CSS-friendly SVG format.
 Charts rendered using dc.js are data driven and reactive and therefore provide instant feedback to user interaction.

+### Version Control & Deployment

 - [Git](https://git-scm.com) for version control.
 Git is a VCS that allows you to revert selected files back to a previous state, revert the entire project back to a previous state, compare changes over time etc.
 - [GitHub](https://github.com/) for remote version control and remote repository store for the project.
 It is a coding social site that allows you to upload code repositories for storage in the Git Version Control System.
-  [GitHub pages] for deployment.
+- [GitHub pages](https://pages.github.com/) for deployment.
 It allows you to turn repositories into web pages.
   Favicon Generator to create the favicons.
   In order to create the favicon image with suitable correct aspect ratio, I merged two images together using this free online tool by IMGonline.com.ua